 We come together to create, celebrate, inspire, and be inspired, transforming the downtown Lorain and Black River Landing waterfront experience through the FireFish Festival.

 The spark of possibility, transformation, and imagination is the light of FireFish.

 The fish speaks to our deep connection to the water – our Great Lake Erie, the Black River and all of the incredible natural resources in our region.

 The fire connects us to our industrial heritage, the steel mills along that waterway, the fire within us all.

 The FireFish lights the way to a new future and vision for our city and region — where the arts and artists join with the community to help lead us into an new era of innovation, creativity and entrepreneurship.

-According to Executive Director James Levin, “With FireFish Festival, we dared to reimagine what downtown Lorain could be, and now in its fourth year, the fruits of our labor are evident with stores, dance and yoga studios, recording studios and bars springing up along Broadway Avenue.
-Similar to what Public Theatre brought to Gordon Square and what the Ingenuity Festival brought to East 4th Street, this Festival is the impetus for the reinvention of Lorain as a dynamic, artistic mecca.
+According to Executive Director James Levin, “With FireFish Festival, we dare to reimagine what downtown Lorain could be, and now in its fourth year, the fruits of our labor are evident with stores, dance and yoga studios, recording studios and bars springing up along Broadway Avenue.
+Similar to what Cleveland Public Theatre brought to Gordon Square and what the Ingenuity Festival brought to East 4th Street, this festival is the impetus for the reinvention of Lorain as a dynamic, artistic mecca.
 By bringing together local and regional visual, performing, and installation artists, some experimenting with the forms of fire in their art and presented in places that you may not expect, we have created an unforgettable one-of-a-kind arts festival.